-JV.
 10

-Desdemona is alone.
-Othello appears.
+[Desdemona is alone.
+Othello appears.]

 DESDEMONA:

 Your cloak is tattered.

 OTHELLO:

 So am I.

 DESDEMONA:

 Why, may I ask?

 OTHELLO:

 The endlessness of time and the depth of regret equals hell.

 DESDEMONA:

 Dear me.

 OTHELLO:

 I always wanted to know why you stopped struggling when I encircled your throat and cut off your breath.
 Why did you let my rage run free?

-Why you deried I murdered you
+Why did you deny I murdered you?